qooqu/TOP/readme.md

 # welcome

-I'm working my way through the [The Odin Project](https://theodinproject.com/about), an open source curriculum for full stack JS.
-I do all of my TOP work in this repo.
+I'm working through the [The Odin Project](https://theodinproject.com/about), an open source curriculum for full stack JS.
+All of my TOP work is in this repo.

-In addition to viewing the source, you can see some projects live on gh pages (links below).
+Below, you can see some projects live on gh pages and heroku.

 # project links